gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy looked around wildly.
 She didn't know what the bots were waiting for, but they probably weren't going to wait for long.
-If only her father had left instructions on---
+If only her father had left instructions on—

 That was it.
 "Stop!" she said loudly as the bots began to advance,